Audax Australia: Tour de Tasmanie

 The Tour de Tasmanie is a circumnavigation of the island of Tasmania based on a traditional cycle touring route, and is held every second year during the summer.

-Sydney–Melbourne Alpine 1200
+Sydney–Melbourne 1200

 The SM1200 runs every four years starting on the foreshores of Sydney Harbour Bridge and finishing in downtown Melbourne.
-The route travels through Australia's national capital, Canberra, and traverses Australia's alpine range, the Snowy Mountains.
+The route travels through Australia's national capital, Canberra.
+The next ride will be from the 6th to 9th of April 2025.

 Perth–Augusta–Perth (PAP)

 The PAP runs every four years in Western Australia.
 Previous editions have gone out to the South-coast town of Albany and back to Perth.
 In 2022, the new route heads south-west to the coastal town of Augusta and then travelling through Margaret River and then inland via tall-timbered forest back to Perth.

 Awards

 Riders can obtain awards for completing BRM, BUAF, BA and BP rides.
 Most awards are available only to full members of Audax Australia.

 There are four Riding Award categories: